 This creates a tor-browser directory containing the browser and all necessary files.

-Move to System Location
+Move Tor Browser to a System Location on Ubuntu

 sudo mv tor-browser /usr/local/share/